jventura1738/COSC320/Project1/README.md

 Run the progams with the following linux commands: './linearleastsquares.exe <data.txt>' and './matrixDriver'.

 ### Extra Credit

 I did my best on making the code as efficient as possible in terms of run-time and memory usage.
 I also checked for memeory leaks with valgrind and have found none.
 The only constraints are the limits to the size of the data-types which is out of my control.
 (10), (5), (2) or none.

 Tested for non-singular matrix in the class.
-Out put is in the 'matrixDriver'(5)
+Output is in the 'matrixDriver' (5)

 Added a test for non-symmetric matrices, then made possible to invert the non-symmetric square matrix by computing the following: A^-1 = (A^T * A)^-1 * A^T where (A^T * A) is guaranteed to be symmetric.
 (10)